ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/core_servers/configuring_bt_navigator.md

 Type: `int` Default: `20`

 :   Default timeout value (in milliseconds) for a BT action node to wait for acknowledgement from an action server.
-    This value will be overwritten for a BT node if the input port "server_timeout" is provided.
+    This value will be overwritten for a BT node if the input port `server_timeout` is provided.

 ### **`default_cancel_timeout`**

 Type: `int` Default: `50`

 :   Default timeout (in milliseconds) for BT action node cancellation requests during node halt.
-    This value will be overwritten for a BT node if the input port "cancel_timeout" is provided.
+    This value will be overwritten for a BT node if the input port `cancel_timeout` is provided.

 ### **`wait_for_service_timeout`**

 Type: `int` Default: `1000`

 :   Default timeout value (in milliseconds) for an Action or Service BT nodes to wait for acknowledgement from an service or action server on BT initialization (e.g. `wait_for_action_server(timeout)`).
-    This value will be overwritten for a BT node if the input port "wait_for_service_timeout" is provided.
+    This value will be overwritten for a BT node if the input port `wait_for_service_timeout` is provided.

 ### **`introspection_mode`**